Updated: Feb 25

 I even prepared them, so they understood there was no map we could use to wander through Meow Wolf.
 Some of the paths lead visitors in one direction, while others offer twists and turns until you have no idea which part of the house you are in.

 I do recommend checking out one of the sensory bags at the ticket counter when you arrive.
 Even if you think you won’t need this bag, I always find it is best to be overprepared.
-The staff does an excellent job with checking in with every visitor and they make sure you are aware that your child should never leave your side.
+The staff does an excellent job of checking in with every visitor and they make sure you are aware that your child should never leave your side.

 If you have younger children in strollers or wheelchairs, you can use them on the first floor.
 However, no strollers or wheelchairs can be taken up to the second floor.
 You will want to keep that in mind if your child relies on those items when you are traveling.